 How to get involved

-Tell us how we can reduce emissions and prepare for climate impacts across the region.
+Tell us how we can all reduce emissions and prepare for climate impacts across the region.
 Have your say by 5pm on Friday 30 October 2020.

 This mapping tool will allow you to search for any property address and understand the climate impacts and vulnerabilities affecting your local area in more detail.
 If you have trouble using this online mapping tool, take a look through this helpful document for assistance.